Final ‘Destiny 2’ Iron Banner Of Season 2 Drops As Bungie Gears Up For ‘Warmind’ Release

 Closing Out Iron Banner Season 2

 Iron Banner is now available in Destiny 2 through 12 p.m.
 ET on Tuesday, May 8.
-This is the final Iron Banner event of Season 2 and will be player’s last chance to earn the Season 2 Ornaments.
+This is the final Iron Banner event of Season 2 and will be players’ last chance to earn the Season 2 Ornaments.
 These will make way for new ornaments to collect in Season 3 and will not be available in the game’s loot pool.

 The format for this event is the same as the last Iron Banner with 6v6 Control and rules that are more akin to the game mode from Destiny 1.
-Bungie added this tweak with the “Go Fast” update and it has greatly increased interest for many in the game’s community.
+Bungie added this tweak with the “Go Fast” update, and it has greatly increased interest for many in the game’s community.

 Those who wish to complete their Iron Banner collections can purchase the Jorum’s Claw Pulse Rifle, Orimund’s Anvil Auto Rifle, and Orewing’s Maul Grenade Launcher directly from Lord Saladin.
 He also has all five armor pieces for each Guardian class.